Monday, July 1, 2019

 I also recommend you do some snowmobiling while you’re here, hike a glacier and explore Reykjanes peninsula, one of the most underrated parts of Iceland.
 And if you’re an experienced surfer, you should know that November is the best time for surfing in Iceland.

 The biggest event taking place in Iceland in November is undoubtably the Iceland Airwaves music festival, held every year since 1999.
 It’s one of the largest festivals in the country, attracting big names each year.
-This year, we can enjoy the melodies of such bands as Fleet Foxes and Mumford & Sons, as well as loads of other local and international artists.
 Just check out the line-up here – have fun deciding what to see!
-There are still tickets available for the festival, which takes place between the 1st and 5th of November in Reykjavík and Akureyri.
+There are still tickets available for the festival, which takes place between the 6th and 9th of November in Reykjavík.
 You can buy tickets here.

 November 16th is the Icelandic Language Day to celebrate our language and the importance of protecting it.
 It’s held yearly on the birthday of one of Iceland’s most beloved poet, Jónas Hallgrímsson, and the day is usually laden with cultural events paying homage to our mother tongue.